Azanus isis

 Azanus isis, the white-banded babul blue, is a butterfly in the family Lycaenidae which is native to the tropics and subtropics of sub-Saharan Africa.

 Range and habitat

 It is found in Senegal, Guinea-Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast, Ghana, Togo, southern Nigeria, Cameroon, the Republic of the Congo, Angola, the DRC, Uganda, Ethiopia, north-western Tanzania and northern Zambia.
 The habitat consists of forest edges and clearings, woodland and moist savanna.

-Habits and food plants
+Taxonomic revisions

-Adult males mud-puddle, visit carcasses and excrement and settle on sweaty clothing and skin.
-They are attracted to traps baited with rotting shrimp.
-The larvae feed on Dichrostachys cinerea africana and Dichrostachys glomerata.
+A. isis was previously designated as a type species in the subgenus Azanisis (Kemal, 2004), which is now considered a junior subjective synonym of Azanus (Moore, 1881).